Herbal Plants as Medicines

 The seeds of this vine plant are harvested to help eliminate intestinal worms.
 It has anthelmintic effects that can excrete Trichina and Ascaris.
 Never give this to children below 4 years old, though.

 Because of its proven effectiveness to eliminate urinary tract stones, this plant has been manufactured as a capsule form.
-It promotes diuresis or increase in urine elimination and thus, flushing the urinary stone.
+It promotes diuresis or an increase in urine elimination and thus, flushing the urinary stone.
 With its capacity to eliminate excess fluid in the body, it helps in treating edema.

 This plant has many uses from headache, stomachache, rheumatism, arthritis, cough and colds, swollen gums, toothache, menstrual, gas pain, nausea, fainting, insect bites and pruritus.
 The leaves can be pounded and made into a poultice and can be applied to the affected area.
 You can also boil the leaves, still using the no-cover method, and drink its liquid form.

-This is most common herbal medicine in the islands of Philippines and can help in asthma, cough, and fever.
+This is the most common herbal medicine in the islands of the Philippines and can help in asthma, cough, and fever.
 Some pharmaceutical companies have also manufactured it into capsule and liquid form.
 On its raw form, boil a handful of leaves including the flowers to make a glass of decoction.
 Then, drink three times a day.